kumahq/kuma-website/docs/docs/dev/documentation/inspect-api.md

 Each data plane proxy has 4 places where policy could be attached:

-- Inbound – effectively means policy is applied to envoy inbound listener
+- Inbound – policy is applied to envoy inbound listener
 - Outbound – policy is applied to envoy outbound listener
 - Service – policy is applied to envoy outbound cluster (upstream cluster)
 - Dataplane – the area where policy applied is not specific, could affect inbound/outbound listeners and clusters